Medway

 Meeting Days3rd Monday of the month (am)

 Group Vacancies?
-Yes
+No

 We are currently searching for a volunteer to lead this long-standing group, which had been in existence since the formation of Medway u3a.
 We have several people in the group, but for various reasons, none of them are able to take over the steering wheel.
 If you think you could fulfil this role, please contact our Groups Coordinator by clicking the blue link, above.
 We will give you all the support you need to get started.